oektomo/ATmegaHibah2017/README.md

+This code is to receive and parse specific string communicate via UART

 Create 4 branch
 master
 initial commit

 otm
 removing project file such as
 .cproject